‘John Wick: Chapter 2’ Review Roundup: Did Keanu Reeves’ Latest Trump The First?

 The John Wick: Chapter 2 reviews are starting to come in, and the critics are surprisingly positive about it.
 Most of Keanu Reeves’ prior films have spawned sequels which critics were less than impressed by, like Bill & Ted and The Matrix, or were so unimpressive they didn’t get sequels.

 John Wick, as the first movie explained, is the guy you hire to kill the boogeyman, a hit man’s worst nightmare.
 He had been retired and ready to just live out his life with a dog his wife had left him.
-Then the son of a Russian gangster tried to force him to sell his car and he refused.
+Then the son of a Russian gangster tried to force him to sell his car, and he refused.
 The bullying antagonist showed up at Wick’s home, killed his dog, and stole his car.
 The rest was a rain of bullets and Willem Dafoe’s questionable loyalty, with a soundtrack from Marilyn Manson adding a creepy vibe.

 You’re probably singing it to yourself right now, “We’re killing strangers so we don’t kill the ones that we love.”